 Prime shopping and dining options pervade this bustling U.S. capital, where you can visit cultural institutions, tour historic monuments and weave your way through museums against the beautiful backdrop of the Potomac and Anacostia rivers.
-To help you make the most of your next trip, we asked Julia Saunders, Chef Concierge at Four Seasons Hotel Washington, DC, and her expert team of Les Clefs d’Or concierges (who, combined, have more than 100 years of experience in the destination) to share their recommendations for the best things to see and do in Washington, DC.
+To help you make the most of your next trip, we asked Julie Saunders, Chef Concierge at Four Seasons Hotel Washington, DC, and her expert team of Les Clefs d’Or concierges (who, combined, have more than 100 years of experience in the destination) to share their recommendations for the best things to see and do in Washington, DC.

 Only in DC

 Visitors to the U.S. capital can take advantage of some activities unavailable anywhere else in the world.
 If arranged in advance, private groups may tour the White House , the home of the nation’s president since 1800 and a central symbol of American democracy.
 Those looking for a glimpse of the political system at work can observe Congress—both House and Senate —in action, or watch an oral argument at the Supreme Court for insight into the United States judicial system.

 Private collections and tours